ssbb/tako/docs/buildguide.md

 Now that you're sure everything works, it's time to prepare the top plate.

 First of all, you should install the standoffs.
-If you're building an OEM plate, use M1.6 standoffs for the six yellow-marked positions, and the rest should be M2.
+If you're building an OG plate, use M1.6 standoffs for the six yellow-marked positions, and the rest should be M2.
 For the NIZ plate, all standoffs should be M2.
 Then, proceed to install the housings.
 Refer to the red mark for the correct orientation.
 Finally, put sliders (with optional silencing rings installed) into the housings.
 You can lube slider rails prior of installing them.

 ![Top Plate](./img/buildguide/top_plate.jpg)